4IceG/4IceG/README.md

 ### Hi there 👋

-My name is Rafał and I welcome you on my Github.
+My name is Rafał, welcome on my Github.
 I have been a user and fan of Openwrt for several years.
 If you have 3G / 4G / LTE / LTE-A mobile internet, the applications collected with me should be useful to you.